Do siblings of current students get priority? What if there are not enough seats for siblings?

 In accordance with North Carolina charter law, if multiple birth siblings apply for admissions and a lottery is needed, the charter school shall enter one surname into the lottery to represent all of the multiple birth siblings.
 If that surname is selected, then all of the multiple birth siblings shall be admitted.
 So, an application would be submitted for each individual sibling, but only one lottery number would be assigned to the multiple birth siblings.
 In the event that a seat is available and the lottery number that represents multiple children is next on the wait list, all multiple birth siblings with that lottery number would be offered admission.

 In order to minimize disruption to students and teachers during instructional time, we do not offer tours.
-We will host an open house on January 31, 2015.
+We will host an open house each January.
 During the open house, there will a brief information session and an opportunity to tour our building and classrooms and meet teachers and staff.
 In the event that you are offered a seat at Endeavor, you will have the chance to schedule a small group tour before accepting or declining the seat.

 Do I need to register for the Open House?No, you do not.
 Please note that the information sessions are for parents and we highly recommend you leave children at home.
 Children who are accepted will have an opportunity to meet their teacher and visit their classroom before the school year begins.